sqlitecloud/sdk/GO/src/sqliteweb/README.md

 ```

 ### The [server] section of the configuration file
-- address: Sets the interface the server should use to serve the GUI and it's API: Common values are: 0.0.0.0 (serve on all interfaces), 127.0.0.1 (serve only on localhost), <your public ip> (serve to the outside world).
+- address: Sets the interface the server should use to serve the GUI and it's API: Common values are: 0.0.0.0 (serve on all interfaces), 127.0.0.1 (serve only on localhost), &quote network card ip address &quote (serve to the outside world).
 - port: Sets the server port to use (default is 8443)
-- hostname: this is important for the ssl encryption.
+- hostname: This is important for the ssl encryption.
 Please set it to the name that the clients use to connect to this host.
 - cert_chain: This is the path to the certificate PEM file.
 - cert_key: This is the path to the key PEM file.
 - logfile: This is the path to the file where SQLiteWeb should write it's log messages.'